Federal Work-Study Program Overview

 Students may be employed by: the institution itself; a federal, state, or local public agency; a private nonprofit organization; or a private for-profit organization.
 Institutions must use at least 7 percent of their Work- Study allocation to support students working in community service jobs, including: reading tutors for preschool age or elementary school children; mathematics tutors for students enrolled in elementary school through ninth grade; literacy tutors in a family literacy project performing family literacy activities; or emergency preparedness and response.

 Students must file a Free Application for Federal Student Aid (FAFSA) as part of the application process for FWS assistance.
-The FAFSA can be completed on the Web at http://www.fafsa.ed.gov.
+The FAFSA can be completed online at the FAFSA website.

 The Federal Work-Study (FWS) Program encourages and provides part-time employment for students to help meet their indirect cost of attending college.
 Proceeds from this program should be used to help pay for rent, personal expenses, transportation, etc. The program should not be used to pay tuition and other charges.